-- 5.7 When installing rear mounted scooter and wheelchair lifting or carrying devices, the tongue weight rating (TWR) shall not be exceeded.
-Modifying or adding a hitch receiver is prohibited unless endorsed by information found in sources such as the owner's manual, incomplete vehicle document, dealer bulletin, or, if the vehicle is obviously equipped with an OEM trailer towing package.
-In most cases the vehicle manufacturer specifies the towing capacity, which determines the tongue weight rating.
-Manufacturer warranties and/or compliance with F/CMVSS 301 "fuel system integrity" rear impact crash test can be voided if OEM hitch receivers are modified or aftermarket hitch receivers are added. - If a modification adds the lesser of one and one half percent (1.5%) of the vehicle's GVWR or 100 pounds (45 kg) in additional weight, the reduction in load carrying capacity must be determined and a Load Carrying Capacity Reduced label stating the amount of weight the load capacity has been reduced from the original is to be affixed to the vehicle within 1" of the existing Tire Placard (label).
-The purpose of this is to record the cumulative effects of adding numerous pieces of equipment to a vehicle over time. - 5.9 It is strongly recommended that the consumer be advised of the load carrying capacity of the vehicle after modification to assure the consumer's safety.
+- 5.9 If a modification adds the lesser of one and one half percent (1.5%) of the vehicle's GVWR or 100 pounds (45 kg) in additional weight, the reduction in load carrying capacity must be determined and a Load Carrying Capacity Reduced label stating the amount of weight the load capacity has been reduced from the original is to be affixed to the vehicle within 1" of the existing Tire Placard (label).
+The purpose of this is to record the cumulative effects of adding numerous pieces of equipment to a vehicle over time. - 5.10 It is strongly recommended that the consumer be advised of the load carrying capacity of the vehicle after modification to assure the consumer's safety.